 We take for granted all the great things in our lives, and we have a biological tendency of PCT for us to focus on what we don’t have.
 Compare that with when was the last time you thought “I don’t have enough money”, “I don’t have enough respect”, “I don’t have enough joy”, you fill in the blank.
 That’s what our brains are built to do.
 That doesn’t make us broken, it makes us normal.

 The reason that it’s so bad is something called expectancy theory, which is also something that’s scientifically proven.
 Whatever we focus on expands.
 What normal people focus on are problems.
 And what expectancy theory says is the more you focus on your problems, the more problems you will have.
 That’s where we really have an issue is that problem focus that comes so normally to us.

 What changes can people expect in their lives as they practice the mental exercises you suggest?

-This is what we know; people who are mentally tough are happier, healthier and more successful.
+This is what we know; people who are mentally tough are happier, healthier, and more successful.
 I love this statistic; people who are mentally tough live up to fourteen years longer than people who are not mentally tough.
-This is why: human reason is made of thoughts, feelings and behaviors.
+This is why: human reason is made of thoughts, feelings, and behaviors.
 The thinking really controls the way you behave and the way you feel.
-It really does seem that what goes on between your ears is the key to success of the entire organism.
+It really does seem that what goes on between your ears is the key to the success of the entire organism.
 So as you develop mental toughness you can expect that you will in fact be happier, you’ll be healthier, and you’ll be more successful.